porkbrain/solitaire/README.md

 * Highscore
 * Auth

+Page asks for confirmation upon clicking _New game_ or _Reset game_ for better usability.

+## PHP
+We use PHP to print out header and footer.
+There's also a hint request on the page that asks a PHP script for some help via AJAX.

 ## Auth
 In order to play the game, one has to login or register.
 User info is stored in local storage.